PracticalParticle/GuardianSafe/sdk/typescript/docs/meta-transactions.md

 The utility integrates with the Guardian system through:

 1. **SecureOwnable Contract**: Uses the contract's meta-transaction functions
-2. **MultiPhaseSecureOperation Library**: Leverages the library's EIP-712 implementation
+2. **StateAbstraction Library**: Leverages the library's EIP-712 implementation
 3. **Dynamic RBAC**: Integrates with the role-based access control system

 ### Workflow Integration